YukunJ/Turtle/README.md

 The followings are on the **TODO** list:

-- [x] Support serving HTTP GET/HEAD Request & Response
+- ✅ Support serving HTTP GET/HEAD Request & Response
-- [x] Revise according to this [code review](https://codereview.stackexchange.com/questions/282220/tiny-network-web-framework-library-in-c) suggestions
+- ✅ Revise according to this [code review](https://codereview.stackexchange.com/questions/282220/tiny-network-web-framework-library-in-c) suggestions
-- [x] Refactor the architecture into multiple Reactor mode to improve concurrency
+- ✅ Refactor the architecture into multiple Reactor mode to improve concurrency
-- [x] Add performance testing benchmark
+- ✅ Add performance testing benchmark
-- [x] Add a Cache layer to reduce server load and increase responsiveness
+- ✅ Add a Cache layer to reduce server load and increase responsiveness
 - [ ] Complete unit testing coverage
 - [ ] Support timing each client connection and kills inactive ones
 - [ ] Support Database connection

+We also welcone new feature request.
+We will review them one by one, and priortize its implementation if applicable.
+Or direct pull request is also welcomed.

 ### Reference